RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section is a further reminder about caring for yourself.

-- You can only attempt this quiz three times.#NYou can attempt all the quizzes as many times as you need.
+- You can only attempt this quiz three times.# You can attempt all the quizzes as many times as you need.
-- At 7 Cups there are no limitations on what members can chat about.#NAt 7 Cups members cannot chat about seriously harming themselves or other people.
+- At 7 Cups there are no limitations on what members can chat about.# At 7 Cups members cannot chat about seriously harming themselves or other people.
-- The word "actively" means making definite plans to do something.#NActively means taking action.
+- The word "actively" means making definite plans to do something.# Actively means taking action.
-- 7 Cups' goal is to meet everyone's need for emotional support.#YIt's to support everyone to thrive and reach their potential.
+- 7 Cups' goal is to meet everyone's need for emotional support.#It's to support everyone to thrive and reach their potential.
-- 7 Cups goal is to support all those people in the world who meet the high standards of our community.#NOur goal is to support every person in the world.
+- 7 Cups goal is to support all those people in the world who meet the high standards of our community.# Our goal is to support every person in the world.
-- This guide is for members who need to learn to be less hostile.#NThis guide is for listeners.
+- This guide is for members who need to learn to be less hostile.# This guide is for listeners.
-- This guide is in four parts.#NIt's in two parts.
+- This guide is in four parts.# It's in two parts.
-- 7 Cups'values have changed since they were first published.#YThey were rewritten and are now completely different.
+- 7 Cups'values have changed since they were first published.#They were rewritten and are now completely different.
-- Members who appear hostile are expressing hostile thoughts.#YTheir thoughts are hostile, so they appear hostile.
+- Members who appear hostile are expressing hostile thoughts.#Their thoughts are hostile, so they appear hostile.
-- Members who appear hostile will eventually become violent.#NExpressing hostile thoughts is not a real-world threat.
+- Members who appear hostile will eventually become violent.# Expressing hostile thoughts is not a real-world threat.
-- Listeners can transfer chats to other listeners.#YListeners can transfer any chat that makes them very uncomfortable.
+- Listeners can transfer chats to other listeners.#Listeners can transfer any chat that makes them very uncomfortable.
-- Listeners are allowed to block members.#YA listener can block a member if the listener becomes very uncomfortable in a chat.
+- Listeners are allowed to block members.#A listener can block a member if the listener becomes very uncomfortable in a chat.
 {:.quiz}